Charleston Dog Shelter

 Our dogs are guaranteed to "fit" with your family, or they are happily accepted back by our shelter.

 Because we are all volunteers, there are no employees at the shelter.
-Visits to the shelter are made by appointment--- Call 479-650-1842 and a volunteer will take or return your call as soon as possible.
+Visits to the shelter are made by appointment---Please send an e-mail to firstname.lastname@example.org and we will get back with you in a timely manner.
 You can also inquire about a particular dog through the contact person provided with the dog's description.

 We are rescue friendly!